mkudija/mkudija.github.io/reading-notes/_md/2022-01-05-The Ethics of Money Production.md

 Hülsmann's *The Ethics of Money Production* is a remarkable synthesis of Austrian economics and Catholic thought in the scholastic tradition.

-Reading this book is an exercise in unlearning and then relearning economic principles and history we tend misunderstand and take for granted, namely what money even is and the central role of government in its production.
+Reading this book is an exercise in unlearning and then relearning economic principles and history we tend to misunderstand and take for granted, namely what money even is and the central role of government in its production.

 Most of us understand money roughly as follows: the government prints money (dollars) which we earn when we work and use to buy things.
 Usually it is intangible: numbers show up on the screen of our bank accounts and disappear when we click the "place order" button.
 Yet these dollars are not actually money, and the government really has no business producing them.